rsyslog/rsyslog/source/configuration/filters.rst

 properties can be checked against a specified value, using a specified compare operation.

-A property-based filter must start with a colon in column 0.
+A property-based filter must start with a colon **in column 0**.
 This tells rsyslogd that it is the new filter type.
 The colon must be followed by the property name, a comma, the name of the compare operation to carry out, another comma and then the value to compare against.
 This value